JoinCODED/WS-Dart-M3-Conditionals/01_conditions/01_if_else_statements.md

 Price is 10KWD
 ```

-And if we tried to change the `age` to `25` the evaluation of our condition will resolve to `false`, which means the code within the curly braces will not execute:
+If we tried to change the `age` to `25`, the evaluation of our condition will resolve to `false`, which means the code within the curly braces won't be executed:

 ```dart
 void main() {